Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 <br>In the Rendering panel the player can watch a 3d rendering of the scene with all the players represented by cuboids.
 The origin of axes is marked with a yellow sphere and the edges of the world are outlined by white lines.
 The 3d rendering is powered by [three.js library](http://mrdoob.github.com/three.js/).

+The demo includes the following client-side technologies:

+* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>COMMAND</b> mode to retrieve and update the list of player in the world, feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
+Each added row automatically provokes an underlying subscription to a sub-item in <b>MERGE</b> mode, to get the real-time position for that specific player.
+When a row is deleted, the underlying sub-item is automatically unsubscribed from.
+* For each player in the world, a [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>MERGE</b> mode, a custom listener is added to this subscription.
+* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>DISTINCT</b> mode for logon purpose.
+* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>MERGE</b> mode feeding a [StaticGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/StaticGrid.html) for downstream bandwidth real-time update.

 # Deploy #

 Before you can run the demo some dependencies need to be solved: